6 Scanning a System

 Fig. 6.7 Advanced virtual environment settings

-A gateway can be created as follows:
+A gateway can be set up as follows:

 1. Select Gateways (category Scan Configuration) in the menu panel.